Magnesium Ascorbyl Phosphate (MAP)

 - You can also predisperse it in a small amount of distilled water and add at the end of the formulation process.

 - If you're having trouble dissolving MAP in water, warming the solution to about 40°C (104°F) will help.

 - Creams and lotions

-This is a cosmetic raw material and is meant for external use only in cosmetic formulations.
-As with all of our materials, it should not be taken internally.
+This is a cosmetic raw material and is meant for external use only.

 INCI: Magnesium Ascorbyl Phosphate

 1Source: Photochemistry and Photobiology, June 1998, pages 669–675; and Journal of Pharmaceutical and Biomedical Analysis, March 1997, pages 795–801